 Table Of Contents:

-(This article is laid out in twelve Steemit posts)
+(This article is laid out in thirteen Steemit posts, including this table of contents)

 Part A: Introduction